Storidge/cio-user-docs/README.md

-# CIO Documentation
+<center><h1>CIO Documentation</h1></center>
+<center><h3>We have a solution for modernizing storage - on your digital transformation journey</h3></center>
+---

 Welcome to the documentation for Storidge's Container I/O (CIO).
-This website aims to document different aspects of CIO including CLI commands, API specification, use cases and references.
+This website aims to document different aspects of CIO including [CLI](https://docs.storidge.com/cio_cli/overview.html) commands, [API](https://storidge.com/api/) specifications, common use cases and reference guides.

-CIO creates a storage abstraction layer on top of a group of hosts for stateful applications to persist and share data on logical resources.
-The capabilities of CIO enables you to:

-- easily deploy and keep running highly available containerized applications
-- run hyperconverged workloads with orchestration systems
-- effortlessly ensure consistent performance after container restarts with automated data locality
-- eliminate 'noisy neighbor' issues in production
-- avoid 3 am support calls through automated storage operations and recovery

-If you are interested in how CIO compares with enterprise storage systems or other software defined storage solutions, refer to [CIO vs Others](https://guide.storidge.com/cio_vs_others/overview.html).

-It is recommended that you start with the [Getting Started](https://guide.storidge.com) guide first, if you are just getting started with CIO.
+If you are just getting started with CIO, it is recommended that you start with the [Getting Started](https://guide.storidge.com) guide.
 Then return to this page when you are ready for more details.

+The navigation takes you through diffent aspects of using the CIO software.
+Click on a navigation item to get started, or read more about [why developers and operators choose CIO](https://guide.storidge.com/what_is_cio/introduction.html) for their persistent storage needs.